-Typically we have four full day face to face meetings a year, along with online meetings approximately once a month.
-You should be able to attend most of these (especially the face to face meetings) and then put in some extra work on top of this (approx 1-2 hours per week).
+Typically we meet in person four times a year, typically over a weekend with an overnight stay.
+We also have online meetings approximately once a month.
+You should be able to attend most of these (especially the in person meetings) and then put in some extra work on top of this (approx. 1-2 hours per week).
 We understand your time commitments vary and we therefore all work together to ensure that if you’re busy for a while other people will help out with any tasks you have.

 Will I be paid for being a trustee?